Thomas Law (1756–1834): Emigration to the United States

 Law decided to leave England and go to the United States.
 In 1794, he emigrated to the United States, taking his eldest sons, George and John, with him He left his youngest son Edmund, then four, with an aunt for a few years until he got settled and the boy was older.
 Law first went to New York, where he met James Greenleaf who told him of speculative and development opportunities in Washington, DC, which had been designated as the national capital in 1790.
 Law invested large portions of his fortune in buying land there and helping develop the new capital.
 There was much speculation in real estate.
 He invested in property with the Greenleaf Syndicate, which went bankrupt in 1797.

 Law continued to care for his sons and arranged for their education.
-Following a trip to England about 1802-1803, he returned to the United States with Edmund.
-John attended Harvard College [Class of 1804] and Edmund attended Yale College.
+Following a trip to England about 1802–1803, he returned to the United States with Edmund.
+John attended Harvard College (Class of 1804) and Edmund attended Yale College (Class of 1806).

 Personal life

-On March 20 1796 Law married 19 year old Elizabeth Parke Custis (d.
+On March 20, 1796, Law married 19 year old Elizabeth Parke Custis (d.
 1831), the eldest granddaughter of Martha Washington and step-granddaughter of George Washington.
 The marriage occurred at Hope Park, the home of her stepfather Dr. David Stuart.
 Soon after their marriage, Law and Elizabeth moved temporarily into a new house built on 6th Street SW as part of development in that area.
 The Federal-style house became known as "Honeymoon House"; the Laws lived there from about March through August 1796.
 They next moved to the house they had built for them.